Order Online Only.

 Try to keep the track code (referring to the vertical height of the rail) the same throughout for your mainline.
 Code 100 is what I like to use.
 Branchlines tend to be a little smaller, like code 83, but if you're connecting code 100 with code 83, you will have to use an extra thickness of roadbed under the branchline (code 83) so the tops of the rails coincide where they meet.

-The best turnouts to use even on small layouts are the #6 turnouts. #4 turnouts are too short, less realistic and cause more derailments. #8 turnouts take up too much space and are usually not necessary.
+The best commercial turnouts to use even on small layouts are the #6 turnouts. #4 turnouts are too short, less realistic and cause more derailments. #8 turnouts take up too much space and are usually not necessary.
+Some would say the best tracks and turnouts to use are the hand-laid ones that you make yourself.

 Straight parallel tracks should be at least 2 inches apart.
 Curved parallel tracks should be at least 2 and 3/8 inches apart to avoid railcars side-swiping each other.